scholarslab/digital-collect-toolkit/docs/omeka-setup/omeka-plugins.md

 ## Element Types

 - [Download Element Types plugin](https://omeka.org/classic/plugins/ElementTypes/)
-- Used for standardizing date input for contribution submissions (provides a pop out calendar for date selection)
+- Used for standardizing date input for contribution submissions (provides a pop out calendar for date selection in the Contribution form)

 ## Derivative Images